European Qualifiers: Croatia pip Wales to final automatic EURO 2024 place, France held by Greece | European Qualifiers

 - Calvin Stengs' hat-trick helped already-qualified Netherlands to a 6-0 victory against Gibraltar in Group B. The Feyenoord attacker claimed his first Oranje goal ten minutes in, before two second-half strikes ensured the match ball and the first Dutch treble in an away international since 2010.

 - Romania ensured they finished their Group I campaign unbeaten following a narrow victory in the top-two encounter with Switzerland in Bucharest.
-Denis Alibec grabbed the only goal five minutes after the interval.
+Denis Alibec got the only goal five minutes after the interval.

-- Elsewhere in the section, Belarus concluded their Group I fixtures with successive 1-0 wins, following up their victory against Andorra on Saturday with this triumph versus Kosovo in Pristina.
+- Belarus concluded their Group I fixtures with successive 1-0 wins, following up their victory against Andorra on Saturday by beating Kosovo in Pristina.

 Monday's results